jcolgrove/Stat624Demo/README.md

 # Stat624Demo
-Demo repo for instructional purposes
+Demo repo for instructional purposes in Python.